parisnumerique/test-greg-styleguides/README.md

     npm start

-This launches a local server at http://localhost:9000 The server is proxied on http://localhost:3000 by browser-sync with the auto relaod on code changes.
+This launches a local server at http://localhost:9000 The server is proxied on http://localhost:3000 by browser-sync with the auto reload on code changes.

 ## Build a static version